lawrencewoodman/techtinkering.com/content/articles/2013-04-16-beginning-assembly-programming-on-the-commodore-vic-20.md

 ## Peeking and Poking Around in Memory

 The `M` command allows you to peek (look) into memory and to poke (alter) memory.
 If you look at these [screen & border colour combinations](http://archive.org/stream/VIC-20ProgrammersReferenceGuide1stEdition6thPrinti/VIC-20_Programmers_Reference_Guide_1st_Edition_6th_Printing#page/n279/mode/2up), you'll see how you can change the screen and border colour by altering location `36879`.
 We'll change the display to a Pink screen and Blue border which is `174` in the chart.
-So remembering that Vicmon works in hex, we convert `36879` to `900F` and `174` to `AE`.
+So remembering that VICMON works in hex, we convert `36879` to `900F` and `174` to `AE`.
 We can now change the screen and border colour using the `M` command from the `.` prompt:
 ```` text
 .M 900F
 ````